eth-brownie/brownie/docs/api-test.rst

 Isolation Fixtures
 ******************

 These fixtures are used to effectively isolate tests.
-By including on every test within a module, that module may now be skipped via the ``--update`` flag when none of the related files have changed since it was last run.
+If included on every test within a module, that module may now be skipped via the ``--update`` flag when none of the related files have changed since it was last run.

 .. py:attribute:: plugin.module_isolation

     Module scope.
-When used, this fixture is **always** applied before any other module-scoped fixtures.
+When used, this fixture is always applied before any other module-scoped fixtures.

     Resets the local environment before starting the first test and again after completing the final test.

 .. py:method:: plugin.fn_isolation(module_isolation)

     Function scope.
-When used, this fixture is **always** applied before any other function-scoped fixtures.
+When used, this fixture is always applied before any other function-scoped fixtures.

     Applies the ``module_isolation`` fixture, and additionally takes a snapshot prior to running each test which is then reverted to after the test completes.
 The snapshot is taken immediately after any module-scoped fixtures are applied, and before all function-scoped ones.

 Coverage Fixtures
 *****************

-These fixtures allow you to alter the behaviour of tests when coverage evaluation is active.
-This is useful for tests with many repetitive functions, to avoid the slowdown from ``debug_traceTransaction`` queries.
+These fixtures alter the behaviour of tests when coverage evaluation is active.

 .. py:attribute:: plugin.no_call_coverage